Tasty Recipes for the Home Cook

 1. Preheat oven to 450 degrees F.

 2. Combine flour, cornstarch, baking soda, baking powder, and salt in a mixing bowl.
 Add butter.
 Cut through using a pastry cutter until butter is the size of peas.
 Add Boursin cheese.
-Use two knives to cut through the cheese to incorporate it into the flour.
+Use two knives to cut through the cheese and incorporate it into the flour.

-3. Add buttermilk, stirring with a wooden spoon or rubber spatula until the dough starts to come together.
-Turn the dough directly onto a lightly floured work surface or onto a large piece of parchment paper (the parchment paper reduces stickiness).
+3. Add buttermilk, stirring with a wooden spoon or rubber spatula, until the dough starts to come together.
+Turn the dough directly onto a lightly floured work surface or a large piece of parchment paper (the parchment paper reduces stickiness).
 Work the dough together with cold hands, gathering up crumbs.
 Add a little flour if the dough is too wet and sticky to work with.
 Do not overwork the dough.
 Flatten the dough into a 1/2-3/4-inch thick rectangle and fold it into thirds.
-Repeat folding into a rectangle and folding into thirds 2 more times, adding flour to the work surface if needed to prevent sticking.
+Repeat folding into a rectangle and folding into thirds two more times, adding flour to the work surface if needed to prevent sticking.

 4. Flatten the dough into a 1/2 to 3/4-inch rectangle once again.
 Cut out biscuits by pushing a lightly dusted 3-inch biscuit cutter straight down the dough and up without twisting.
 Gather up scraps and flatten them into 1/2 to 3/4-inch thickness.
 Cut out additional biscuits.
 Place onto a greased baking sheet, 1-inch apart.
 Brush the top with some buttermilk.